caos30/srr_timer/README.md

 - automatic saving on server each minute (actually it only save task progress when you click on "stop" !)
 - once i have a FireFox OS phone, i would like to make a FireFox OS app from it :)
 - more interface/style options (themes?)
+- ability to color code each task (tagging)
+- pie charts at the stats dialog?
+- ability to create subprojects
+- send some kind of report by email?
+- export to csv
+- when adding a new task offer list of common tasks (sport,self-care, sleep, transport, work, eat, read, shopping, entertainment, housework, cinema, walk, study, internet, drink, party, etc...)

 ## License